 By 1913, businessmen were starting to take note of the growing organization, and a special sustaining membership of \$10 was created for them.
-Joseph Fels gave a talk on single taxation.
+Joseph Fels gave a talk on single taxation.6 continued on page 13

 The annual outing in 1914 was a trolley ride via the interurban to Galveston Beach, joined by 147 members and friends.
 About 2,500 people attended the Cabaret Play presented at the City Auditorium, netting over \$900 for the Society.